nengo/nengo-dl/docs/training.rst

 are specifying the values for :math:`x`.

 In practice what that means is specifying values for the input Nodes in the model.
-A :class:`~nengo:nengo.Node` is a Nengo object that inserts values into a Network, usually used to define external inputs.  :meth:`.Simulator.train` will override the normal Node values with the training data that is provided.
+A `~nengo.Node` is a Nengo object that inserts values into a Network, usually used to define external inputs.  `.Simulator.train` will override the normal Node values with the training data that is provided.
 This is specified as a dictionary ``{<node>: <array>, ...}``, where ``<node>`` is the input node for which training data is being defined, and ``<array>`` is a numpy array